 At Christmas, members and friends of First United Methodist Church collect gifts for the elderly in Catawba County that are serviced by Social Services.

-First United Methodist partners with a local elementary school to provide Christmas gifts for several children and their families who are in need at the holidays.
-They are treated to a special Community Christmas Party which includes dinner, the Christmas story, entertainment and of course, a visit from Santa!
+First United Methodist partners with a local service agency such as the Department of Social Services to provide Christmas gifts for several children and their families who are in need at the holidays Our youth go shopping for the gifts together and enjoy this small way of sharing love with their peers.

 Want to get plugged in to serve?
 Have ideas for new ways to serve?
 Contact Deacon Shannon LeMaster-Smith.